Coronation of the French monarch: Imperial ceremony

 During the First French Empire, Emperor Napoleon I and Empress Josephine were crowned in December 1804 in an extremely elaborate ritual presided over by Pope Pius VII and conducted at the Notre Dame Cathedral in Paris.
 The pope and prelates entered Notre Dame in procession, followed by Napoleon and Joséphine with the Imperial Regalia preceding them.
 The regalia were placed on the altar and blessed by the pope, who then seated himself upon a throne to the left of the altar.
 Following this Napoleon was anointed by the pontiff three times on the head and hands, with the new emperor reportedly yawning several times during this act and the remainder of the ceremony.
 The high point of the ceremony came when Napoleon advanced to the altar, took the crown and placed it upon his own head.
 Replacing this with a laurel wreath of gold made in the ancient Roman style, he then crowned his wife, who knelt before him.
 Six months later, Napoleon was crowned King of Italy at Milan with the Iron Crown of Lombardy.

 Emperor Napoleon III chose not to have a coronation ceremony.
-However, to celebrate the Exposition Universelle in 1855, the Crown of Napoleon III is fabricated, but destroyed in 1887, and a small consort's crown was fabricated for his wife, Empress Eugenie, which remains in the possession of the French government.
+However, to celebrate the Exposition Universelle in 1855, the Crown of Napoleon III was made, but destroyed in 1887, and a small consort's crown was made for his wife, Empress Eugenie, which remains in the possession of the French government.

 Extinction of the ceremony

-The last French royal coronation was that of Charles X, in 1825 by Jean-Baptiste de Latil in Rheims cathedral.
+The last French royal coronation was that of King Charles X in 1825, with Archbishop The Duke of Latil officiating in Rheims Cathedral.
 Charles' decision to be crowned, in contrast to his predecessor, Louis XVIII, proved unpopular with the French public, and Charles was ultimately overthrown in a revolution in 1830.
 His successor, Louis Philippe I, opted not to have a coronation.
-The French government broke up and sold off most of the French Crown Jewels after 1875, in hopes of avoiding any further royalist agitation against the newly restored republic.
+The French government broke up and sold off most of the French Crown Jewels after 1875, in hopes of avoiding any further royalist agitation against the newly established French Third Republic.